Skip to main content

 For chaikhana / everyday Central Asian

-The Reddit comment about Qaganat was right: “varying quality from place to place.”
-Some branches are great, some are mediocre.
-The branch on Furmanov is reliable.
+The Reddit comment about Qaganat was right: "varying quality from place to place."
+Treat it as cafeteria backup, not a rated restaurant recommendation.

 For Georgian (your fallback when Kazakh fatigue sets in)

-What I actually do: Dadarjani is the right answer 80% of the time.
+What I actually do: Daredzhani is the right answer 80% of the time.
+If Dadiani fits your route better that night, it is also a safe Georgian fallback.
 Order the adjarian khachapuri, one mixed plate of khinkali, the eggplant nigvzit, a bottle of saperavi.

 For Italian